Pete Gross

 Peter R. Gross (December 28, 1936 – December 2, 1992) was an American sports announcer known in Seattle, Washington, as the "Voice of the Seahawks" for 17 years.
 He spent most of his career as a radio play-by-play announcer with KIRO (AM).
 His most memorable call line was "Touchdown Seahawks!"

 Before announcing for the Seahawks, Gross called football and basketball play-by-play for the University of Washington in Seattle as well as for the University of the Pacific in Stockton, California.
-He was the play-by-play announcer on KIRO-TV Seattle SuperSonics telecasts from 1976–78.
+He was the play-by-play announcer on KIRO-TV Seattle SuperSonics telecasts from 1976 to 1978.
 The Seahawks inducted Gross into their Ring of Honor in 1992, attending the ceremony just two days before his death.

 Early years

 Born and raised in the San Francisco Bay area, Gross graduated from Tamalpais High School in 1954.
 He attended the University of Southern California (USC) and graduated from the University of Miami, where he competed as a swimmer.